Apache Airflow - RCE (CVE-2022-24288)

 CrowdSec has been tracking this vulnerability and its exploits since 30th of June 2025.

 Insights from the CrowdSec network reveal that the attackers trying to exploit CVE-2022-24288 are composed of a fairly even mix of opportunistic and targeted actors.
 Some attackers employ preliminary reconnaissance, while others use indiscriminate scanning.
-Telemetry from the CrowdSec network also shows that exploitation activity for CVE-2022-24288 remains steady week-over-week.
-Attack volumes are consistent with long-term trends, indicating sustained interest from threat actors.
-CVE-2022-24288 continues to be an active part of the threat landscape and will likely remain this way for the forseeable future.
+In addition, according to the CrowdSec network, attack volume against CVE-2022-24288 has dipped slightly compared to the previous week.
+Although still commonly targeted, the decline suggests a cooling-off period.
+Long-term relevance remains, but attention is waning.

 Attackers exploit Apache Airflow instances by targeting the /admin/airflow/code or /code endpoints with the dag_id=example_passing_params_via_test_command parameter, which is vulnerable to OS command injection in affected versions.